 In 1907, Burg Lahneck was purchased by Imperial Admiral Robert Mischke whose family still owns the castle today.

-Primary elements of the castle include a chapel, keep, residential buildings, and inner shield wall with corner towers.
+Primary elements of the castle include a chapel, keep, residential buildings, and an inner shield wall with corner towers.
 Visiting interior portions of Burg Lahneck is only permitted via guided tour, which lasts about 40 minutes.
-Moreover, a restaurant is located outside the castle walls just beyond the west gate.
+Moreover, a restaurant is outside the castle walls just beyond the west gate.
 Visitors may go atop the keep to experience breathtaking views of the River Rhine.
 In addition, Schloss Stolzenfels is visible on the opposite bank of the River Rhine.

 Burgh Lahneck can be thoroughly visited within a couple of hours.
 The Marksburg is nearby via B42, a few miles from Lahneck, and worth a visit for castle lovers and curious tourists alike.